lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 These Ids are claimed by LumApps employees for security reasons.
 For now only users with a valid LumApps JWT token can query Marketplace services.

 To claim Partner ID, you must give us at least its name, a support email address, and as a non required data, a phone number to reach the support.
 When the Partner ID is generated, we can send it to you, and you will keep the same for all your extensions.
-You also have to set your Partner Id in the manifest file.
+You also have to set your Partner ID in the manifest file.

 And to claim the Extension ID, we will use data defined in the manifest file to generate the ID, like the Provider ID, this ID has to be set in the extension manifest file.